monk02345/V2X-Intelligence-Redefining-Emergency-Response-/README.md

 *The ambulance must start broadcasting telemetry to the cloud and local network first.*

 1.  **Hardware Connection:** Connect the **GPS Antenna** to the Raspberry Pi 4B.
-2.  **Internet Access:** Ensure the Pi is connected to the internet (via 4G Hat or Hotspot) to reach the MQTT Broker.
+2.  **Internet Access:** Ensure the Pi is connected to the internet (via 4G Hat) to reach the MQTT Broker.
 3.  **Run Broadcasting Script:**
     ```bash
     integrator.py